 The Applicant has considered the adopted sea level rise projections.
-The home on Lot A with the understory has a finished floor elevation of 17' NGVD.
+The home on Lot B will also be elevated with a finish floor elevation of 10' NGVD.

 (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height up to three (3) additional feet in height.